 I encourage you to use this simple ‘fill-in-the-blank’ planner each month to help you to maximize your time and your results.

-How to Use this Planner
+How to Use This Planner

-At the end of each month, take time to review your month and plan for the coming month.
+At the end of each month, take the time to review your month and plan for the coming month.
 Have your worksheet completed before the start of a new month.
 Invest in a binder to store all of your worksheets so you can review them and note your progress.

 I encourage you to invest in a new book or Bible study that will help you to focus on the new habit that you will be practicing each month.